cybergis/CyberGIS-Vis/README.md

 ## CyberGISX
 &nbsp;&nbsp;&nbsp;&nbsp;You can run CyberGIS-Viz in your Jupyter Notebook installed in your PC as well as in CybearGISX.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;To use it in CyberGISX, follow steps below:
-1. If you do not have a CyerGISX account, create a CyberGISX an account with your GitHub id at https://cybergisxhub.cigi.illinois.edu
+1. If you do not have a CyerGISX account, create a CyberGISX account with your GitHub id at https://cybergisxhub.cigi.illinois.edu
 2. Open up the CyberGIX, click the "new" button on the top right corner, and select python3 and enter the command line below to download CyberGIS-Viz.
 ```bash
 	!git clone https://github.com/cybergis/CyberGIS-Viz